While any person can have a seizure, people who have had two or more seizures…

 What does CBD do?

 Well, people make many claims about what CBD can do.
 Not all of them have been tested and verified.
-However, there is support for claims that CBD may help reduce pain and anxiety.
+However, there is support for claims that CBD oil for epilepsy may help reduce pain and anxiety.

 Does CBD help seizures?